Skip to main content

 Apprenticeships

 Apprenticeship funding is not a public fund.
-Eligibility for apprenticeships is dependent immigration status and residency, not whether the person has access to public funds.
+Eligibility depends on a person’s immigration status and residency, not on whether they have access to public funds.

-Both British and Irish citizens and people with the right of abode must be resident in the UK to qualify for funding.
-Non-UK nationals must have been ordinarily resident in the UK for at least three years, and not resident for the purposes of education.
-The Department for Education defines ordinary residence as when a person is lawfully residing for a settled purpose in a given country.
+British and Irish citizens and people with the right of abode must be resident in the UK to qualify for apprenticeship funding.
+Non‑UK nationals must normally have been ordinarily resident in the UK for at least three years, and not living in the UK mainly for education.
+The Department for Education defines ordinary residence living lawfully in a country for a settled purpose.

-EEA nationals who were granted leave under the EU Settlement Scheme can meet the residency requirements if they have been ordinarily resident in the UK or EEA for three years.
+People granted leave under the EU Settlement Scheme (EUSS) can meet the residency rules if they have been ordinarily resident in the UK or EEA for three years.

-• Refugee status or humanitarian protection and any joining family members
+• Refugee status or humanitarian protection, and their joining family members

 • Leave to remain as a stateless person